-- Semi-private Introduction to Lisbon Tour: Join a very small group (maximum 6 people) on this 2.5-3 hour walking tour of Lisbon for a journey through, and an introduction to some of the city’s most iconic neighborhoods: Bairro Alto, Chiado, and Baixa.
-In the company of a historian or archeologist, you will take in some of the best-known sites in these charming and historic quarters like Praça do Comércio and São Roque Church, and some lesser-spotted ones, too, all the while learning about Lisbon’s fascinating history.
+- Private Introduction to Lisbon Tour: This 2.5-3 hour walking tour of Lisbon is an introduction to some of the city’s most iconic neighborhoods: Bairro Alto, Chiado, and Baixa.
+In the company of an expert local guide, you will take in some of the best-known sites in these charming and historic quarters like Praça do Comércio and São Roque Church, and some lesser-spotted ones, too, all the while learning about Lisbon’s fascinating history.

 - Free afternoon to explore the Time Out Market and other Lisbon sights and museums

 Day 12.
 Wednesday: Lisbon | Évora | Lisbon

 - Small group Évora full day trip:

 - On this tour, you will visit an entirely different Portugal with magnificent vineyards, wheat plains, cork and olive trees.
 Start by visiting the oldest cromlech in southern Europe, a mystical stone circle that’s over 7,000 years old.

 - Next, visit Évora, a UNESCO World Heritage Site where you will visit a Roman Temple and the largest Gothic cathedral in Portugal.
 You will have time to stroll through the streets of Évora and get to know the local crafts before lunch.
 Try the very rich local cuisine based mainly on pork, olive oil, soups, Alentejo bread and codfish dishes.
 Delicious!

 - Continue your journey in the afternoon to the Church of San Francisco and the famous Chapel of Bones.
 End the day with a regional Alentejo olive oil tasting before returning to Lisbon.